 " There are a few things that raw vegans can do to reduce the impact of the calorie paradox.
 A partial list of these mitigations is as follows.

-• Include avocados as a regular part of your diet.
-To minimize possible problems from the insulin-inhibiting sugar in avocados, consume them separately from sweet and/or starchy foods.
-(Avocados are very popular with raw vegans; the calories here primarily come from fat.)
+inhibiting sugar in avocados, consume them separately from sweet and/or starchy foods.
+(Avocados are very popular with raw vegans; the calories here primarily come from fat.) - Consume calorically significant amounts of nuts and oily seeds, dry or sprouted, as a regular part of your diet--

-• Consume raw sprout breads, to increase your consumption of grain sprouts.
+e.g., 1-day sunflower seed sprouts, sesame sprouts, almond sprouts, etc. Make milk substitutes/ analogues from nuts and oily seeds, to increase your calorie intake.
+(The calories here are primarily from fat.) - Consume raw sprout breads, to increase your consumption of grain sprouts.
 Recipes for sprout bread can be found in a number of raw (recipe) books.
 (The calories here are primarily from starch.)

-• Adopt a combined raw + cooked diet, where the cooked food includes some starch foods, an easily digested source of calories, and/or some cooked legumes.
-Note here that one should just ignore the extremists who promote crank mal-nutritional claims that cooked foods, starch, and/or protein are poisonous.
-(The calories here are primarily from starch.)
+- Adopt a combined raw + cooked diet, where the cooked food includes some starch foods, an easily digested source of calories, and/or some cooked legumes.
+Note here that one should just ignore the extremists who promote crank mal-

-• If you eat sweet fruit, consume it in moderation.
+nutritional claims that cooked foods, starch, and/or protein are poisonous.
+(The calories here are primarily from starch.) - If you eat sweet fruit, consume it in moderation.
 Modern fruit is so high in sugar that some authors (e.g., Brian Clement of the Hippocrates Institute) make the sensible recommendation that sweet fruit juices be diluted with water before consumption.
 Although they are higher in calories than a number of other raw vegan foods, the high sugar content of sweet fruits may promote cravings if consumed in excess.
 (The calories here are primarily from sugar.)

 100% raw diets that are most likely to be successful:

-• A diverse diet in which raw sprouts (nuts/seeds and grains) are the predominant calorie source.
+minor role. - A diverse diet in which raw sprouts (nuts/seeds and grains) are the predominant calorie source.

 100% raw diets that are most likely to fail:

-Readers should be aware that 100% raw vegan diets have a dismal record of failure in the long-term.
-Surprisingly, mixed diets (i.e., raw plus cooked) have a better record of success, in the long-term, than do 100% raw diets."
+Readers should be aware that 100% raw vegan diets have a dismal record of failure in the long- term.
+Surprisingly, mixed diets (i.e., raw plus cooked) have a better record of success, in the long- term, than do 100% raw diets."

 No comments: